 concerning medical emergencies, trauma emergencies, and other relevant

 facts.
-While completing the medics checklist does not grant you any
+While completing the thirds checklist does not grant you any

 certifications, the completion

 of this in combination with the fourths checklist is often described as an unofficial EMT class.
-Many members of UVM Rescue work on their medics checklist concurrently with the EMT-Basic class, so they find the training to be an incredible asset in class.
+Many members of UVM Rescue work on their thirds checklist concurrently with the EMT class, so they find the training to be an incredible asset in class.